iankonradjohnson/OpenCVFigureCropping/README.md

 # OrnamentalDataset

-OrnamentalDataset is a project meant to catalogue ornamental images found in old pattern book PDFs from InternetArchive using OpenCV.
+OrnamentalDataset is a project meant to catalogue ornamental images found in old pattern book PDFs from InternetArchive using OpenCV Computer Vision in Python.

 ## Example